The Girl with the Dragon Tattoo

-The Girl with the Dragon Tattoo (original title in Män som hatar kvinnor) is a psychological thriller novel by Swedish author and journalist Stieg Larsson (1954–2004).
+The Girl with the Dragon Tattoo (original title in Män som hatar kvinnor) is a psychological thriller novel by Swedish author Stieg Larsson.
 It was published posthumously in 2005, translated into English in 2008, and became an international bestseller.

 The Girl with the Dragon Tattoo is the first book of the Millennium series.
-Originally a trilogy by Larsson, the series was expanded to another three books by David Lagercrantz, and as of 2021 rights had been sold for Karin Smirnoff to pen three more.
+Originally a trilogy by Larsson, the series has since been expanded, as the publishers with the rights have contracted with other authors.